 The sexual assault case brought by Andrea Constand against Bill Cosby has come to a close in the Montgomery County Courthouse, at least for now, and his wife Camille has issued a scathing statement about the proceedings.
-Judge Steve O’Neill declared a mistrial after jurors deliberated for over 50 hours without being able to reach a unanimous decision.
-The judge told both prosecuting and defense attorneys that “a mistrial is neither vindication nor victory for anybody.”
+Judge Steve O'Neill declared a mistrial after jurors deliberated for over 50 hours without being able to reach a unanimous decision.
+The judge told both prosecuting and defense attorneys that "a mistrial is neither vindication nor victory for anybody."
 Many parties who either were involved or had an interest in the case have made public statements about the outcome.
 Camille Cosby had particularly harsh words for the media and those involved in the prosecution of her husband.
-In a statement she wrote that was read at the courthouse by Bill Cosby’s publicity team and was later posted to her husband’s Twitter account, Camille said, in part,
+She wrote a statement that was read at the courthouse by Bill Cosby's publicity team and was later posted to her husband's Twitter account.

 Camille and Bill Cosby have been married for over 50 years.
 She has stood by his claims of innocence from the beginning of the case.

 [Featured Image by David Maialetti-Pool/Getty Images]